pagadesantosh/all_about_front_end/web dev/web application security/Understanding HTTP Security Headers.md

 #### HST with expiration time

-- By seting the expiration time to zero (maxAge: 0), following are the things going to happen
+- By setting the expiration time to zero (maxAge: 0), following are the things going to happen
 - It means that Strict-Transport-Security header is set but by setting to zero, it disables it
 - The image which have the http url will be loaded from HTTP directly, without any redirect happening to HTTPS
 - The favicon is <strong>fetched and displayed for the website</strong>